0x0-bwu/generic/README.md

 It has multiple 2d/3d geometry models, and model adaption with Boost Polygon/Geometry Library, so the algorithms in these two libraries can be applied directly with those models.<br>

-It offers lots of basic geometry test utility as well as high level algorithms like multi-layer geometry connectivity extraction, occupancy grid mapping and Delaunay triangulation construction and refinement, etc.<br>
+It offers lots of basic geometry test utility as well as high level algorithms like polygon merge, multi-layer geometry connectivity extraction, occupancy grid mapping and Delaunay triangulation construction and refinement, etc.<br>

 It offers templated tree structures like KdTree, QuadTree, RTree, and BVH Tree for geometry indexing and other algorithms.<br>